Angles24/ZodiacWeapons/ReadMe.md

 Fates are wonky.
 Mostly due to Navigation with RB, so don't completely AFK during this part.

 Copperbell Mines (Hard): One of the Collapsed Rocks has a smaller hitbox then RB thinks it does.
 Sometimes melee classes don't get close enough.
 Watch this.

-Leve turn ins get hung on accepting the final reward.